syedomer17/Next.js-AI-fitness-App/README.md

 # 🏋️‍♂️ Next.js AI Fitness App

-An **AI-powered Fitness Application** built with **Next.js**, **TypeScript**, and **TailwindCSS**.
+An **AI-powered Fitness Application** built with **Next.js**, **TypeScript**, and **Tailwind CSS**.
 This app allows users to:

-✅ Sign up, sign in, and authenticate with Google & GitHub
-✅ Verify email via OTP
+✅ Sign up, sign in, and authenticate with Google & GitHub ✅ Verify email via OTP
 ✅ Reset forgotten passwords
 ✅ Upload a profile image
-✅ Generate personalized fitness plans with Gemini API
-✅ Manage workout data and plans
+✅ Generate personalized fitness plans with the Gemini API ✅ Manage workout data and plans
 ✅ Receive workout plans via email

 ---